-D.17 The court may give directions for the preparation of skeleton arguments.
+- D.17 The court may give directions for the preparation of skeleton arguments.
 Such directions will provide for the time within which skeleton arguments must be served and for the issues which they must address.
 Such directions may provide for the number of pages, or the number of words, to which a skeleton argument is to be confined.
 Any such directions displace the following to the extent of any inconsistency.
-Subject to that, however, a skeleton argument must:
+Subject to that, however, a skeleton argument must: - i. not normally exceed 15 pages (excluding front sheets and back sheets) and be concise; - ii. be presented in A4 page size and portrait orientation, in not less than 12 point font and in 1.5 line spacing; - iii. define the issues; - iv. be set out in numbered paragraphs; - v. be cross-referenced to any relevant document in any bundle prepared for the court; - vi. be self-contained and not incorporate by reference material from previous skeleton arguments; - vii. not include extensive quotations from documents or authorities. - D.18 Where it is necessary to refer to an authority, the skeleton argument must: - i. state the proposition of law the authority demonstrates; and

-- i. not normally exceed 15 pages (excluding front sheets and back sheets) and be concise; - ii. be presented in A4 page size and portrait orientation, in not less than 12 point font and in 1.5 line spacing; - iii. define the issues: - iv. be set out in numbered paragraphs; - v. be cross-referenced to any relevant document in any bundle prepared for the court; - vi. be self-contained and not incorporate by reference material from previous skeleton arguments; - vii. not include extensive quotations from documents or authorities. - D.18 Where it is necessary to refer to an authority, the skeleton argument must: - i. state the proposition of law the authority demonstrates; and - ii. identify but not quote the parts of the authority that support the proposition. - D.19 If more than one authority is cited in support of a given proposition, the skeleton argument must briefly state why. - D.20 A chronology of relevant events will be necessary in most cases. - D.21 There are directions at paragraphs I 3C.3 and 3C.4 of these Practice Directions that apply to the service of skeleton arguments in support of, and in opposition to, an application to stay an indictment on the grounds of abuse of process; and directions at paragraphs IX 39F.1 to 39F.3 that apply to the service of skeleton arguments in the Court of Appeal.
-Where a skeleton argument has been prepared in respect of an application for permission to appeal, the same skeleton argument may be relied upon in the appeal upon notice being given to the court, or a replacement skeleton may be served to the timetable set out in those paragraphs. - D.22 At the hearing the court may refuse to hear argument on a point not included in a skeleton argument served within the prescribed time. - D.23 In R v James, R v Selby [2016] EWCA Crim 1639; [2017] Crim.L.R.
+- ii. identify but not quote the parts of the authority that support the proposition. - D.19 If more than one authority is cited in support of a given proposition, the skeleton argument must briefly state why. - D.20 A chronology of relevant events will be necessary in most cases. - D.21 There are directions at paragraphs I 3C.3 and 3C.4 of these Practice Directions that apply to the service of skeleton arguments in support of, and in opposition to, an application to stay an indictment on the grounds of abuse of process; and directions at paragraphs IX 39F.1 to 39F.3 that apply to the service of skeleton arguments in the Court of Appeal.
+Where a skeleton argument has been prepared in respect of an application for permission to appeal, the same skeleton argument may be relied upon in the appeal upon notice being given to the court, or a replacement skeleton may be served to the timetable set out in those paragraphs. - D.22 At the hearing the court may refuse to hear argument on a point unless it is included in a skeleton argument which (i) is served within the required time, and (ii) complies with the requirements of these Practice Directions (as varied, if applicable, by direction of the court).
+Any application for a variation, or further variation, of those requirements must give reasons, and such an application must accompany any skeleton argument that does not comply. - D.23 In R v James, R v Selby [2016] EWCA Crim 1639; [2017] Crim.L.R.
 228 the Court of Appeal observed (at paragraphs 52 to 54):